The Insight You Never Apply Is Just Entertainment

 Here's the mindset shift that matters: stop optimizing for capture and start optimizing for application.

-Your goal isn't to save more content.
-It's to act on one piece of content you've already saved.
+The goal isn't to save more content.
+It's to act on one piece of content we've already saved.

 Less consumption, more implementation.
-Fewer insights collected, more insights connected—to specific situations where they can actually change your behavior.
+Fewer insights collected, more insights connected—to specific situations where they can actually shape behavior.

 A Different Approach

-I built Instyll because I got tired of being a collector.
+We built Instyll because we got tired of being collectors.

-I had notes everywhere.
+Notes everywhere.
 Highlights from books.
 Takeaways from conferences.
 Ideas from podcasts.
-And a growing sense of guilt that none of it was making me better at anything.
+And a growing sense that none of it was translating into how we actually showed up—in meetings, in conversations, in the moments that mattered.

 The problem wasn't the insights.
-The problem was the gap between having them and using them—the absence of a trigger at the moment of opportunity.
+The problem was the gap between having them and using them—the absence of a prompt at the moment of opportunity.

-So I built a tool that connects learnings to context.
-You add an insight—something you want to remember to do—and Instyll matches it to your calendar.
-When you have a meeting where that insight applies, you get reminded.
+So we built a tool that connects learnings to context.
+You add an insight—something you want to remember to apply—and Instyll matches it to your calendar.
+When you have a meeting where that insight is relevant, you get reminded.
 Before the moment, not after.

 It's implementation intentions, automated.
-The connection between knowing and doing, closed.
+The connection between knowing and doing, bridged.

 Because the insight you never apply is just entertainment.